apache/arrow/docs/source/cpp/memory.rst

 Many Arrow applications only access host (CPU) memory.
-However, in some cases it is desirable to handle on-device memory (such as on-board memory on a GPU) add-on card) as well as regular CPU memory.
+However, in some cases it is desirable to handle on-device memory (such as on-board memory on a GPU) as well as host memory.

 Arrow represents the CPU and other devices using the :class:`arrow::Device` abstraction.
 The associated class :class:`arrow::MemoryManager`